Procrastination

 The blank slate: I don’t know what I want in

-life, so cant direct my energy
+life, so can’t direct my energy

 How procrastination can be helpful